The WordPress.com stats helper monkeys prepared a 2012 annual report for this blog.

 Remove from heat, gradually stir in combined remaining ingredients, stir over heat until mixture boils and thickens.
 If you like to ease your work, you can make the sauce a day ahead.

 This is a beautiful title for what comes next.
 I dared to take it from here as it is very romantic.
 Imagine a fruit that blushes.
 Wow!
-2 medium quince The recipe is a mixture of 2 other recipes: Spiced Quinces and Paula Wolfert’s Slow-Baked Quince.
+The recipe is a mixture of 2 other recipes: Spiced Quinces and Paula Wolfert’s Slow-Baked Quince.
 I thought of taking a bit of that and a bit of the other and have a new recipe.
 I have tried this recipe some years ago, at home.
-I was convinced at that time that I am the best… in the kitchen, with all the good feed back I got from abroad I wanted to impress my family.
+I was convinced at that time that I am the best… in the kitchen, with all the good feed back I got from abroad and I wanted to impress my family.
 Well, they were impressed.
 What did you think?
 Sometimes they are sooo not.
 De gustibus non disputandum, that’s why.
-The good think is that everything that other cooks on these sites described, it happened.
-It was wonderful.
 You can do this recipe now, in autumn, as you know, quinces are fruits of the autumn or anytime.
 I just think that another perfect time is in the winter, to aromatise the house delightfully.
 Oh, don’t forget.
 You fall in love doing this so watch out for the one you share with…

 2 medium quince

 375 ml sweet wine